howard-university-web-services/howard_paragraphs/README.md

 - Facebook Feed: Paragraphs integration of a Facebook Feed for Howard projects
 - Featured People from thedig.howard.edu: Provides a paragraphs bundle for embedding curated Featured People from thedig.howard.edu as a Kitchen Sink Widget
 - Featured Article: Paragraphs integration of the ability to add Featured Articles in Howard projects
+- Giving Feed: Paragraphs integration of Giving Feed (from giving.howard.edu) for Howard projects
 - Graphs: Paragraphs integration of the ability to add custom graphs in Howard projects
 - HTML: Paragraphs integration of HTML for use in Howard projects
 - Instagram Feed: Paragraphs integration of a Instagram Feed for Howard projects